 Your co-payment is the part of the bill you won't be reimbursed for.
 You need to be aware of what your plan covers and the extent of the coverage.
 If you aren’t then get ready for some surprises and shocks.
 You don’t want to think you’re covered for something and then your not.
 It’s good to do your homework beforehand.

 Can your dentist help you with this?
 Your dentist can lend a hand in claiming your benefits.
 As mentioned earlier, your dental plan should never dictate your treatment plan.
 Your dentist can help you estimate how much will be covered before you move ahead.
 They can present a pre-treatment plan to your dental plan administrator for a pre-determination of benefits.
-This is not a guarantee, but it does reduce the chances of your claim for compensation being limited or refused.
+This is not a guarantee, but it does reduce the chances of your claim for compensation is limited or refused.
 Remember that your dentist is treating you, not your dental plan.